Non-Fiction

 Cormac McCarthy and the Cities of God, Man and the Plain

-There is a sustained sense of hostility in McCarthy’s fiction to modernity.
-The thesis uses the philosophy of Eric Voegelin to demonstrate that McCarthy’s fiction synthesises elements of what Voegelin describes as modern gnosticism, a sense that modern humanity has usurped God and seeks to establish an immanent heaven-on-earth.
-These preoccupations begin to dominate McCarthy’s writing and, in his continual search for passage to the City of God, he begins to lose those notions of community which informed his earlier work.
+This ground-breaking study analyses what appears to be a sustained sense of hostility to modernity in McCarthy’s fiction.
+It uses the philosophy of Eric Voegelin to demonstrate that McCarthy’s fiction synthesises elements of what Voegelin describes as modern gnosticism, a sense that humanity has usurped God and seeks to establish an immanent heaven-on-earth.

 We need your consent to load the translations